Ordering a targeted variant test

 How to Order VUS Resolution

-Complete the Targeted Variant Test Requisition Form and send the completed form with the specimen to CTGT.
+Complete the Targeted Variant Test Requisition Form and send the completed form with the specimen to HNL Genomics (CTGT).

-- Include the CTGT case number or the name and date of birth (DOB) of the original patient tested at CTGT
+- Include the HNL Genomics (CTGT) case number or the name and date of birth (DOB) of the original patient tested at HNL Genomics (CTGT)

 - Include clinical history clearly indicating if the family members being tested are affected or unaffected

 - Note the relationship of the family member being tested to the original patient